 If your pet has been diagnosed with cancer, our experienced vets would be happy to discuss every option you have to maximise their quality of life.

-The diagnosis of cancer is stressful for pet owners, and the prospect of chemotherapy treatments can be equally difficult.
-However, the fear that the pet will become sick from chemotherapy treatments is unwarranted.
+The diagnosis of cancer is a stressful time for you, and the prospect of chemotherapy treatments can be daunting.
+However, the fear that your pet will become sick from chemotherapy treatments is unwarranted.
 Knowing how anti-cancer chemotherapy drugs work and what to expect from the treatments can help with making the decision that chemotherapy is right for your pet.

 When do we use chemotherapy to treat animals with cancer?

 Chemotherapy may be used as the sole treatment for certain cancers or may be used in combination with other treatments, such as surgery or radiation therapy.
 In some cases, chemotherapy may be used to shrink large tumors prior to surgery, or to help eradicate certain types of microscopic cancer cells that cannot be completely removed surgically.
 For cancers that have a high risk spreading, chemotherapy can be used after surgery to help prevent the appearance of cancer in other parts of the body.